MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/5_lookback_evaluate.md

     -   Which photo, according to you, depicts aim of project?
     -   …

-#### **Reflective activities: variations to plenary group discussion**
+#### Reflective activities: variations to plenary group discussion

 -   Discuss question or feedback first in duo with 1 peer buddy, before bringing key message back to group
--   Think and write down 3-5 key terms individually, before starting group discussion
+-   Think and write down 3-5 key terms individually, before starting group discussion <br/><br/>